fzqneo/XCheatSheet/README.md

 Also, you are welcome to tell me if you :
 + find a bug in the files;
-+ think I do something in a typically wrong way;
++ think I do something in a typically wrong/flawy/inefficient way;
-+ would like to suggest a better approach for some issue.
++ would like to suggest a better approach for some task.

 I will be grateful for such opinions and suggestions.